beltoforion/Educational-Javascripts/README.md

 For more details on the Javascript applets please refer to their original web pages:

-- John Conway's Game of Life:
+- John Conway's Game of Life:<br/>
 http://articles.beltoforion.de/article.php?a=game_of_life

 - Simulated evolution: